doingandlearning/python-cern-october-2025/labs-solutions/07-higher-order-functions/extras/README.md

 - **Can access outer function variables** - closure behavior
 - **Use `nonlocal`** to modify outer function variables
 - **Great for encapsulation** and data hiding

-This makes the exercises relevant and engaging for students in engineering and scientific fields while teaching practical programming concepts they'll use throughout their careers.